Distance-Modding/Mod.CameraAdditions/README.md

 - Zoom in and out with an input or slider
 - Enable the free camera during gameplay.
 (This means it gets added to the selectable cameras during gameplay like the cockpit and hood cameras)
 - Offset the position all Car Cameras with a slider or input
+- Offset the rotation of all Car Cameras with a slider or input

 KNOWN ISSUES:

-- Lag happens when opening up the camera additions menu due to hotkeys getting set when that happens.
+- Lag happens when opening up the camera additions menu due to hotkeys constantly being set for unknown reason